BII-Lab/Yeti-Project/doc/Yeti-DM-Sync-MZSK.md

 unique name based on the ISO 8601 date format, with a number at the end to allow for more than one per day if necessary (up to 100).
 Each directory contains any number of `.key` files which is in the format that BIND 9 `dnssec-keygen` creates.
+It also contains a `.private` file for each `.key` file, with the secret information.

 The KSK directories each contain a file called `iana-start-serial.txt`, which contains the serial in the SOA of the